ngi-nix/ngipkgs/CONTRIBUTING.md

 To add an example:

+> [!IMPORTANT]
+> If there exists an upstream test in NixOS, split out the configuration under test into a separate file and use those as the example and its test and skip to step 4.

 1. Figure out the application module options and how they are configured.
 For instace, this can be done by looking at the module's source code.

 2. Create a new `.nix` file to contain the valid example configuration.